 Storage volume capacity

 The current GPFS solution has 20TB of storage.
 The new solution will require a reduced amount of storage, as full sets of results data are not being returned from vGrid, with standard results being <50MB.
-There is a use case where a run can be requested with detailed model output (500k extract), which will have an expected volume of approximately 1GB and will be held on shared storage, on a short term basis.
+There are a few use cases which will require significantly more data to be held on shared storage.
 The current estimates for overall volume for shared storage are as follows.

 Windows – 8TB